 The hygienist want’s my attention so she can pitch me the latest (and most expensive) rotating toothbrush ever created.
 It’s only 100 bucks!
 Apparently the $3.99 version most of us have been using all of our lives just doesn’t measure-up.

 But I’m torn, and occasionally I divert my attention; and It’s a good thing I do because it turns out that whole milk has been getting a bum rap all these years.
 It’s actually better for you than skim milk – it has less sugar!
 Who knew?
 (Bonus points for me having ADD.
 Cha-ching!)

 Before my trip to the spa dentist I didn’t know how badly I needed time alone; time to not be engaged or mentally stimulated.
 Time to use as much (or as little) energy as a broom stick.
 Time to be out in the world without having any children tethered to me.

 Now don’t get me wrong.
 Being out-and-about and having a moment to myself is not something that I fantasize about.
 I no longer have babies or toddlers and I generally have emotionally fulfilling and satisfying days (that is, when I’m not having a total melt-down).
 But I still have young children, nonetheless, as well as the demands of homeschooling; so something inside of me “woke up” and was revived as I ventured out on my own into the world.

 Yes, I really do love my kids.
 Yes, I really do believe in the ministry of motherhood, but I also believe in self-care and refueling so that I have I something of value to give: a better me, which equates to a better mom.

 What about you?
 How do you refuel and refresh yourself?
-Are you privileged enough to get out occasionally get out without the kids or do you mostly lock yourself in the bathroom?
+Are you fortunate enough to occasionally get out without the kids, or do you mostly lock yourself in the bathroom?
 Post a comment below.
 I’d love to hear from you!